jupiter62726-lgtm/Part-2/README.md

                 "Your device should use:\n" + actualBasePath + "\n\n" +

                 "If that doesn't work, try:\n" +
-                "/storage/emulated/0/Android/data/com.modloader/files/ModLoader/com.and.games505.TerrariaPaid/\n\n" +
+                "/storage/emulated/0/Android/data/com.modloader/files/TerrariaLoader/com.and.games505.TerrariaPaid/\n\n" +

                 "Need help?
-Use the menu (⋮) for quick actions or check the logs in ModLoader for detailed error messages!";
+Use the menu (⋮) for quick actions or check the logs in TerrariaLoader for detailed error messages!";

         tvInstructions.setText(manualInstructions);
     }